Mr Jonathan Pollock

-Mr Pollock also has an extensive cranial neurosurgery practice including treatment of brain tumours in adults especially Meningioma, tumours of the pituitary such as adenoma and craniopharyngioma and tumours at the skull base.
+He has an extensive cranial neurosurgery practice including treatment of brain tumours in adults especially Meningioma, tumours of the pituitary such as adenoma and craniopharyngioma and tumours at the skull base.
 He treats trigeminal neuralgia and peripheral nerve conditions.

 He has developed with colleagues a multi-disciplinary team at the Essex Neurosciences Centre which has worked together since 2002 in the treatment of complex skull base tumours especially vestibular schwannoma, meningioma and malignant tumours of the skull base.
 He has treated over 450 meningiomas as a consultant including many requiring complex surgical treatment.
-The team have made frequent academic presentations regarding treatment of these tumours.
+The team have made frequent academic presentations regarding the treatment of these tumours.